NVIDIA/spark-rapids/docs/compatibility.md

 This should be done with some caution as it does reduce the range of values that the query could process before overflowing.
 It also can produce different result types.
-In this case instead of of producing a `Decimal(38, 10)` the result is a `Decimal(31, 17)`.
+In this case instead of producing a `Decimal(38, 10)` the result is a `Decimal(31, 17)`.
+If you really want the exact same result type you can cast the result back to a `Decimal(38, 10)`, and the result will be identical to before.
 But, it can have a positive impact to performance.

-If you have made it this far in the documentation then I assume that you know what you are doing and will use the power I am about to give you only for good.
-It can often be difficult to determine if adding a cast to put some processing on the GPU would improve performance or not.
+If you have made it this far in the documentation then you probably know what you are doing and will use the following power only for good.
+It can often be difficult to determine if adding casts to put some processing on the GPU would improve performance or not.
 It can also be difficult to detect if a query might produce incorrect results because of a cast.
-To help answer some of these questions we provide a hidden config `spark.rapids.sql.decimalOverflowGuarantees` that if set to false will disable guarantees for overflow checking and run all decimal operations on the GPU, even if it cannot guarantee that it will produce the exact same result as Spark.
+To help answer some of these questions we provide `spark.rapids.sql.decimalOverflowGuarantees` that if set to false will disable guarantees for overflow checking and run all decimal operations on the GPU, even if it cannot guarantee that it will produce the exact same result as Spark.
 This should **never** be set to false in